gabemontero/obu/README.md

 * `proxy` interrogates the OpenShift global proxy configuration and produces output easily consumable from command line build tools
-* `registry` prints contents of either the Docker config file for authentication with the OpenShift internal registry or the ca.crt contents for HTTPS communication
+* `registry` prints contents of either the Docker config file for authentication with the OpenShift internal registry or the ca.crt contents for HTTPS communication with the OpenShift internal registry
+* `mirror` prints contents of either the Docker config file for authentication with any OpenShift mirrored registries or the ca.crt contents for HTTPS communication with any OpenShift mirrored registries